 Winches get us out of all sorts of binds.
 Whether you’re stuck in the mud, between some rocks, or in a ditch, you can always count on your trusty winch to get you free in a jiffy.
 And that’s pretty amazing, to think about how that little box on the front of your machine is tough enough to pull you and your massive machine over (or out of) just about anything.

 With so much power involved, it’s important to respect your winch.
-It’s much tougher than you are and can hurt you pretty bad if you’re not careful.
+It’s much tougher than you are and can hurt you pretty badly if you’re not careful.
 Here’s what we do before and during our recovery missions to make sure we winch safely every time.

 This is a bad idea.
-If your winch line doesn’t snap outright you will certainly do some damage to it leading to failure down the road.
+If your winch line doesn’t snap outright, you will certainly do some damage to it, leading to failure down the road.
 There’s also a good chance that you’ll kill the tree as the line digs in and cuts through bark.
-Plus you’re all but guaranteed to get eaten by a dinosaur if you try it, so just don’t.
+Plus, you’re all but guaranteed to get eaten by a dinosaur if you try it, so just don’t.

 Having one spotter will save you from a lot of grief.
-If you have four or five folks all telling you when to turn or when to stop and go you’re going to end up hearing nothing but a bunch of noise.
+If you have four or five folks all telling you when to turn or when to stop and go, you’re going to end up hearing nothing but a bunch of noise.
 So have just one person tell you what to do.